65th Infantry Division (Wehrmacht): Anzio

-From my command post in the front line a few kilometers north of the East-West road I was ordered to the Führer's “Wolf’s Lair” headquarters in Rastenburg / East Prussia for three days.
-During my travel, various headquarters wanted to tell me their individual experiences and concerns to pass on.
-I was finally received in a suburb of Rome by the supreme commander of the 14th Army, Generaloberst v.
-Mackensen.
-From there I went by Kübelwagen to Florence and then used the leave train to Berlin.
-At last a night-delivery train took me to the Führer's headquarters.
-There were four of us from the beachhead and I was the representative of the 65th Infantry Division.
-You couldn’t believe what was told to us there!
-Some new weapons were shown, and otherwise we were questioned up and down about why the front wasn’t moving at Nettuno.
-To everyone we gave the familiar response: Many dogs are the rabbit's death!

 A unique circumstance occurred in February 1944 when Leutnant Heinrich Wunn participated in actions for which he was nominated (and ultimately bestowed) the Knight's Cross of the Iron Cross, while in the same action an enemy soldier was nominated for (and ultimately bestowed) the Victoria Cross, marking an occasion in which opposing forces nominated a soldier for their highest bravery award for the same battle.
 When the final Allied offensive operations at Anzio began at the end of May, Wunn found himself in charge of a defensive position.
 After beating back five attacks by British infantry and tanks, the British are reported to have demanded Wunn's surrender.
 He reported the exchange to the divisional commander.
 "After bloody rebuff, enemy calls for surrender of Strongpoint Wunn.
 My reply: Götz von Berlichingen!"

 After Anzio

 The division saw further action in the fight for Rome, and later fought at Florence, the Futa Pass and the Battle of Bologna before surrendering to the Allies near the Po River in April 1945.

-The division and its leadership was mentioned during Hitler's daily situation conference on 18 June 1944:
+The division and its leadership were mentioned during Hitler's daily situation conference on 18 June 1944: